Israel Education Through a Dual-Narrative Lens

 As participants gain awareness and knowledge of the different narratives surrounding historical events, they are encouraged to acknowledge and understand their discomfort and unease.
 They can align their positions with their values and embrace their concern for Israel and Israelis while also holding the humanity and rights of Palestinians.
 Having knowledge of and empathy for all sides of the conflict will help participants articulate their positions and build confidence in their ability to engage in the topic.

-Participants will practice having courageous conversations and answering difficult questions.
 They will use critical thinking and creative reasoning to articulate a vision that realizes the promise of a democratic homeland for the Jewish people, living in peace with itself and its neighbors, and guarantees the right of self-determination for Jews and Palestinians.

 Scope and Sequence